Albert Horsfall: National Security Organisation

 Horsfall remained with the Special Branch until 1976, when the department was excised from the NPF due to the creation of the National Security Organization (NSO).
 Horsfall, by then an Assistant Commissioner of Police joined the NSO as an officer under the first Director-General, Colonel Abdullahi Mohammed.

-Albert Horsfall claims he had always wanted to study law but had not been able to because of the demands of his job.
+He claimed he had always wanted to study law but had not been able to because of the demands of his job.
 His former bosses at the Special Branch and the NSO, M. D. Yusuf and Abdullahi Mohammed, had refused his applications for a study leave on the grounds he was too useful to their organizations to lose.
 He eventually left the NSO without official leave to study law in 1979.
 He was able to do this during the handover period between the outgoing director general, Colonel Abdullahi Mohammed, and the incoming director general, Umaru Shinkafi.
 Horsfall alleged that Shinkafi was sympathetic to his cause because Shinkafi himself, a former commissioner of police, had also taken leave of the Police to study law.

 Horsfall rose through the ranks of the NSO and eventually became the agency's second deputy director general, replacing Peter Odukwe after he was retired in 1984 during a purge of Shinkafi-era operatives by the new NSO director general, Ambassador Mohammed Lawal Rafindadi.
 Horsfall held this position till the dissolution of the NSO in 1986 by the new military government headed by General Ibrahim Babangida.
 During his time as NSO deputy director general under Rafindadi, the agency was at its height of notoriety.
 Political repression was rife, arrest and detention without trial under the infamous Decree 2 (state security; detention of persons) and Decree 4 (press gag) was common.
 One of the more notorious actions of the NSO during this period was the "Dikko Affair."
 The Dikko Affair was an attempt by the NSO and an Israeli collaborator to kidnap and repatriate second republic Transport Minister Alhaji Umaru Dikko from his United Kingdom exile in 1984.
 The attempt failed and Nigeria suffered great diplomatic and economic repercussions, Horsfall has denied any involvement in the attempt.